Xeronaus/Cedaruke/README.md

 Discord: xeronaus_finezero

 # Contribution
-You can contribute to Cedaruke by:
-- Translating it to another language
-- Submitting bug reports or fixes
-- Help the development
+Help
-- Becoming a tester

 ### How to Contribute
 To contribute, please fork this repository and make any changes you would like.
 After you're done, make a pull request.
-I will review the pull request and check any changes you've made.
+I will review the pull request and check for any changes you've made.
 If I like the changes, I will merge the pull request into the main branch.

+### What Is Allowed

+### What Isn't Allowed

 # Credits
 Developer